ourPLCC/Course-Template-2024/README.md

 ## `readings/`

 `slides/` contains a textbook in slide format written by Timothy Fossum, the creator of PLCC.
 Source for these files is available at <https://github.com/ourPLCC/course>.
-PDFs need to be downloaded an viewed locally.

 `markdown/` contians files that are intended to replace a couple of the early chapters in `slides/` and supplement others.
 Specifically: